 As we said, Express Pass can sell out.
 So would we buy in advance for major holidays—Christmas, New Year’s Eve?
 Sure.
 But most days it will make sense just to wait and see how your morning goes.

 This is a pretty interesting perk.
-The Premier Hotels start at about $238 per night more than the lowest priced Universal hotels.
-But we tend to think Cabana Bay is the sweet spot for Universal’s hotels, and it comes in at about $192 less than the Premier hotels.
-The “Preferred” tier (just a single hotel, to be clear) is about $115 per night less than the Premier.
+These Hotels start at about $337, which is about $238 per night more than the lowest priced Universal hotels.
+But we tend to think Cabana Bay Beach Resort is the sweet spot for Universal’s hotels, and it comes in at about $192 less than the hotels offering Express Pass.

 This means that for many guests it will just make sense to stay at one of Universals Premier Hotels, rather than purchasing Express Pass Unlimited outright.
-The current premier hotels are:
+The current hotels offering Express Pass Unlimited are:

 Obviously the best way to “hack” this is to stay at the Universal Premier hotel for just one night and have the Express Pass Unlimited for the two days on either side of that night.